henrikglass/erodr/README.md

 ## linux
 To build for linux simply run `make` (equivalent to `make linux-omp`), `make linux`, or `make linux-omp`.

+You can also build a statically linked binary using musl libc by running `make linux-musl`.

 ## windows
 To build for windows (requires mingw-w64) run `make windows` or `make windows-omp`.